ElektraInitiative/libelektra/doc/help/kdb-complete.md

 ## SYNOPSIS

-`kdb complete <path>`
+`kdb complete [path]`

 Where `path` is the path for which the user would like to receive completion suggestion.
+If `path` is not specified, it will show every possible completion.
+Its synonymous to calling `kdb complete ""`.

 ## DESCRIPTION

 Show suggestions how the current name could be completed.
 Suggestions will include existing key names, path segments of existing key names, namespaces and mountpoints.
-Additionally, the output will indicate wheter the given path is a node or a leaf in the hierarchy of keys, nodes end with '/' as opposed to leaves.
+Additionally, the output will indicate whether the given path is a node or a leaf in the hierarchy of keys, nodes end with '/' as opposed to leaves.
+It will also work for cascading keys, and will additionally display a cascading key's namespace in the output to indicate from which namespace this suggestion originates from.

 ## OPTIONS